 - Aggressive Tooth Brushing: Brushing too hard and utilizing a toothbrush with bristles that are too stiff can cause the gums to recede.
 It’s important to teach children proper brushing techniques, including using a soft-bristle toothbrush and applying gentle pressure while brushing.

 - Gum Disease (Gingivitis and Periodontitis): Plaque buildup along the gumline can lead to gum inflammation, which is known as gingivitis.
-If gingivitis progresses and is not treated correctly, it can evolve into periodontitis, a more severe form of gum disease that can result in gum recession and even damage to the bone that supports the teeth.
+If gingivitis progresses due to thumb sucking and other factors and is not treated correctly, it can evolve into periodontitis, a more severe form of gum disease that can result in gum recession and even damage to the bone that supports the teeth.

 - Tooth Grinding or Clenching (Bruxism): Grinding or clenching the teeth, especially during sleep, can put extreme pressure on the teeth and gums, leading to gum recession over time.
-A dentist may recommend using a mouthguard to protect the teeth and gums from the effects of bruxism.
+A pediatric dentist in Bradenton may recommend using a mouthguard to protect the teeth and gums from the effects of bruxism.

 Remember that good oral hygiene habits established in childhood can greatly impact oral health throughout one’s life. if you suspect your child is experiencing gum recession or any other dental issues, it’s best to consult a dentist for a proper examination and guidance.